Smelling salts

-Usage

 The usual active compound is ammonium carbonate—a colorless-to-white, crystalline solid ((NH4)2CO3).
-Because most modern solutions are mixed with water, they should properly be called "aromatic spirits of ammonia".
+Since most modern solutions are mixed with water, they may also be called aromatic spirits of ammonia.
 Modern solutions may also contain other products to perfume or act in conjunction with the ammonia, such as lavender oil or eucalyptus oil.

+Use

 Historically, smelling salts have been used on people feeling faint, or who have fainted.
-They are usually administered by others but may be self-administered.
+Others usually administer them, but they may also be self-administered.

-Smelling salts are often used on athletes (particularly boxers) who have been dazed or knocked unconscious to restore consciousness and mental alertness.
-Smelling salts are now banned in most boxing competitions.
+Smelling salts are often used on athletes who have been dazed or knocked unconscious to restore consciousness and mental alertness.
+Smelling salts are now banned in most boxing competitions because of the concern that their effect could mask a more serious injury.

-They are also used as a form of stimulant in athletic competitions (such as powerlifting, strong man, Rugby and ice hockey) to "wake up" competitors to perform better.
-In 2005, Michael Strahan estimated that 70–80% of National Football League players were using smelling salts as stimulants.
+They are also used as a form of stimulant in athletic competitions (such as powerlifting, strong man, rugby, and ice hockey) to "wake up" competitors to perform better.
+In 2005, Michael Strahan estimated that 70–80% of NFL players were using smelling salts as stimulants.

 History

 Smelling salts have been used since Roman times and are mentioned in the writings of Pliny as Hammoniacus sal.
 Evidence exists of use in the 13th century by alchemists as sal ammoniac.
-In the 14th-century "The Canon's Yeoman's Tale" one of Chaucer's The Canterbury Tales, an alchemist purports to use sal armonyak.
+In the 14th-century "The Canon's Yeoman's Tale", one of Chaucer's The Canterbury Tales, an alchemist purports to use sal armonyak.
 In the 17th century, the distillation of an ammonia solution from shavings of harts' (deer) horns and hooves led to the alternative name for smelling salts as spirit or salt of hartshorn.

-They were widely used in Victorian Britain to revive fainting women, and in some areas, constables would carry a container of them for the purpose.
-During this time, smelling salts were commonly dissolved with perfume in vinegar or alcohol and soaked onto a sponge, which was then carried on the person in a decorative container called a vinaigrette.
+They were widely used in Victorian Britain to revive fainting women, and in some areas, constables would carry a container of them for that purpose.
+At that time, smelling salts were commonly dissolved with perfume in vinegar or alcohol and soaked onto a sponge, which was then carried on the person in a decorative container called a vinaigrette.
 The sal volatile appears several times in Dickens' novel Nicholas Nickleby.

 The use of smelling salts was widely recommended during the Second World War, with all workplaces advised by the British Red Cross and St. John Ambulance to keep smelling salts in their first aid boxes.